ibm-cloud-docs/speech-to-text/developer-overview.md

 Converting speech to text is a difficult problem.
 Some general things to consider when using the {{site.data.keyword.speechtotextshort}} service in your applications follow:

--   *Speech recognition can be very sensitive to input audio quality.* When you experiment with the demo application or build an application of your own that uses the service, please try to ensure that the input audio quality is as good as possible.
+-   *Speech recognition can be very sensitive to input audio quality.* When you experiment with a demo application or build an application of your own that uses the service, try to ensure that the input audio quality is as good as possible.
 To obtain the best possible accuracy, use a close, speech-oriented microphone (such as a headset) whenever possible and adjust the microphone settings if necessary.
 Try to avoid using a laptop's built-in microphone.
 -   *Choosing the correct model is important.* For most supported languages, the service supports two models: broadband and narrowband. {{site.data.keyword.IBM}} recommends that you use the broadband model for responsive, real-time applications and the narrowband model for offline decoding of telephone speech.
-For more information about the models and the sampling rates they support, see [Languages and models](/docs/services/speech-to-text/input.html#models).
 -   *Conversion of speech to text may not be perfect.* Tremendous progress has been made over the last several years.
 Today, speech recognition technology is successfully used in many domains and applications.
 However, in addition to audio quality, speech recognition systems are sensitive to nuances of human speech, such as regional accents and differences in pronunciation, and may not always successfully transcribe audio input.